-Your diet plays a big role on training days and becomes the deciding factor on how intensely you can train, writes Nandini Reddy
+Your diet plays a major role during the pre training, during and post training stages and that becomes the deciding factor on how intensely runners can train, writes Nandini Reddy

 Training days before the big marathon race are the toughest on our bodies.
 Apart from water, we need to fuel our bodies with the right kind of nutrition in order to make the most of these days.
 The intensity of the run and the duration of your training run will correspond to a certain number of calories that you will burn.
 So that means that you need to replenish your calories accordingly.